mwrynn/tntgen/README.md

 6. Have fun!

 ## BUILDING TNTGEN YOURSELF:
-For now to run this program you must build it from the source code yourself.
-This may be new to you if you're not a programmer, but for now I have not attached a build to this github repo, so that's what we've got. :)
+You may build TNTGEN from the source code yourself.
+This may be new to you if you're not a programmer, so if this seems to complicated, see DOWNLOAD TNTGEN above.

 ### PREREQUISITES:
 You need to have the JDK 8 or greater installed, and have Git and Maven installed.